-Reaching the business value conclusion
+- Reaching the business value conclusion

 Let’s take a look in detail what happens at each step.

 Step 1: Planning and preparation

 Much like running a successful business, effective business valuation requires planning and attention to detail.
 The two key starting points toward establishing your business worth are:

 - determining why you need business valuation

 - assembling all the required information

 You may be surprised at first that your reasons for business valuation may affect the results you get.
 Isn’t business value absolute?
 Not really.
 True, you use business valuation to measure business worth objectively.
 But the outcome depends on two key elements: how you measure business value and under what circumstances.

 Business value depends on how and why it’s measured

 A couple of examples will illustrate this important point.

 Let’s say you have decided it's time to sell your business.
 Business has been good, with revenues and profits growing each year.
-You plan to market the business until the right buyer is found.
+You plan to market the business until the right buyer turns up.
 You want to pick the best offer and are not in a hurry to sell.

 In this situation your standard of value is the so-called fair market value.
 Your premise of value is a business sale of 100% ownership interest, on a going concern basis.
 In other words, you plan to sell your business to the highest and best bidder and expect it to continue running under the new ownership.

 Next let’s imagine that you own a small business that has developed a product of great interest to a large public corporation.
 They already approached you offering to buy you out.
 They have great plans for your product and want to sell it internationally.
-These people are even prepared to offer you some of their publicly traded stock.
-Your CPA tells you the offer price is right and the deal terms should help lower your taxes.
+These people even want to offer you some of their publicly traded stock.
+Your CPA tells you the offer price looks right and the deal terms should help lower your taxes.